sharandac/My-TTGO-Watch/CONTRIBUTING.md

 or simple press "build and upload" in platformIO, or follow the great step by step [tutorial](https://www.youtube.com/watch?v=wUGADCnerCs) from ShotokuTech[ShotokuTech](https://github.com/ShotokuTech).

+Please pay attention to which version you have for the T-Watch 2020 and T-Watch-2021!

 ## Applications

 For quick clock application development use the new QuickGLUI - high level API.
 See [here](https://github.com/sharandac/My-TTGO-Watch/pull/163).